gognjen/gognjen.github.io/_posts/2014-09-01-post-to-multiple-facebook-groups.markdown

 </html>
 {% endhighlight %}

-You can also find this code in my [GitHub repository](https://github.com/gognjen/post-to-multiple-facebook-groups).
+You can also find this code in my [GitHub repository](https://github.com/gognjen/post-to-multiple-facebook-groups) and see it in action on [JSFiddle](http://jsfiddle.net/gognjen/jLrfad9v/).

 If you are facing any problem please share it with me below in comments or send me an email.